Funny dialogue is a tough one.

-But, you know, the one thing they did all say was that real comedy doesn’t really come from the dialogue.
+But, you know, the other thing they did all say was that real comedy doesn’t start with from the dialogue.

 That’s how the comedy reaches the viewers in the end of course, but if you just try to write funny lines the odds are you will only ever produce something that is shallow, and unsustaining.